What is Inland Marine insurance?

 Inland marine insurance is property insurance for property in transit over land, certain types of moveable property, instrumentalities of transportation, and legal liability exposures of bailees.
 Many inland marine insurance forms provide coverage without regard to the location of the covered property; these are sometimes called “floater” policies.
 As a group, inland marine coverage forms are generally broader than property coverage forms.

-Why is Inland Marine insurance important?
+What does Inland Marine insurance cover?

-Inland marine insurance is important because:
+Inland marine insurance covers:

 - Items are covered wherever they are within the coverage territory: jobsite, in transit, business premises, etc.

 Who buys Inland Marine Coverage?

 - Contractors; both environmental and non-environmental contractors that use/transport equipment